mocoso/code-beautifier.tmbundle/Readme.markdown

 ## KNOWN ISSUES

- - Forward slash is treated as the beginning of a regex even when it is not (e.g. in 'a = 1/2')
  - Does not handle strings defined with delimiters
+ - Does not indent bracketed expressions correctly where end bracket is not on it's own line

 ## Credits